What is Wholesale Real Estate?

 Once we got the contract, the seller willingly gave us the key to access to the property.
 We ran ads in the newspaper, put out some bandit signs.
 I don’t even think that Craigslist was around at that time.
 It was only on the market for about 10 days before we got an offer on the property for $13,200 by realtors serving the Cape Coral area.
 We gladly accepted!
 The transaction closed 7 days later, and we left with a check for $1,200.00.

 It was the easiest and fastest money I had ever made.
 It was fast.
 Hell, I had to work all month (40 hours a week) to make that kind of money.
-It was that moment when I knew that wholesale real estate had my attention.
+It was that moment when I knew that being a wholesaler had my attention.
 We continued to do what worked to get that deal, and have been implementing those techniques ever since!

 You can do this too.
-If you have any level of determination or desire to succeed (check out this post on how to measure success) at this business, then you can do it.
+If you have any level of determination or desire to succeed at this business, then you can do it.
 It’s frustrating at first if you’re limited on funds or time.
 If you stick with it, though, it will come to fruition.
 It will pay off if you’re patient.
 Learning everything that you need to know won’t happen in one day, or even in one month, but it will happen.

 There’s only a handful of “lists” that we market to as real estate wholesalers.I’ll list them in the next few seconds.
 Just know this….NONE of these lists will work if you don’t execute a marketing plan (See question #1).
-So here’s the lists that you can start with:
+So here are the lists that you can start with:

 You can certainly work your ass off driving for dollars, knocking on doors, and making cold calls in order to find those motivated sellers that you need.
 But that’s not a sustainable business model.
 In order to create a real business for yourself with NO MONEY to spare, then you must FULLY understand and accept that it’s going to be a slow process for you.
 You will have to be patient, consistent, and diligent.
 And when you do close your first couple of deals, scrape 50% off the top to put back into your business/marketing campaigns.